 A range of partners and sponsors are working with us to develop Energy Local:

-Co-operative Energy is an energy provider supplying gas and electricity to domestic customers across England, Scotland and Wales.
-The business is committed to fair pricing, lower carbon energy and is wholly owned by its customers, who are rewarded twice a year with a share of profits.
+Octopus Energy is an energy provider supplying gas and electricity to domestic customers across England, Scotland and Wales.
+Octopus Energy is an innovative forward-thinking energy company, with 100% renewable generation. https://octopus.energy/

 De Montfort University (DMU) is a public research and teaching university situated in the city of Leicester.

 Energise Sussex Coast is an energy co-operative for community benefit set up to address fuel poverty in East Sussex by helping local communities save energy and generate and own their own energy.

 We are an R&D company developing innovative products that save energy and integrate the smart home with the smart grid.
 Winners of the 2014 Dynamic Demand Challenge with our Hestia smart heating control for electrically-heated homes.

 Low Carbon Hub is an award-winning social enterprise, working to change in the UK’s energy system.
 Low Carbon Hub thinks that the benefits of renewable energy generation can be harnessed to strengthen local communities.
 LCH develops community-owned renewable energy in Oxfordshire.

 Moixa Technology aims to change the way we produce and use electricity.
 Our ambition is no less than to power the future efficiently and affordably, to help keep the lights on and electronics online, at the lowest possible price and carbon use.